Mythic Quest

 Mythic Quest (known as Mythic Quest: Raven's Banquet for its first season) is an American comedy television series created by Charlie Day, Megan Ganz, and Rob McElhenney for Apple TV+.
 The series premiered on February 7, 2020, and follows a fictional video game studio that produces a popular MMORPG called Mythic Quest.

-Apple TV+ renewed the series for a second season on January 18, 2020, ahead of its first season premiere.
-A special episode called "Quarantine" was released on May 22, 2020, with the second special episode "Everlight" being released on April 16, 2021, ahead of the season two premiere.
-The second season premiered on May 7, 2021.
-In October 2021, the series was renewed for a third and fourth season.
-The third season premiered on November 11, 2022.
+In January 2020, ahead of its first season premiere, the series was renewed for a second season.
+A special episode, "Quarantine", was released in May 2020, and a second special episode, "Everlight", was released in April 2021.
+The second season premiered in May 2021.
+In October 2021, the series was renewed for a third and fourth season, which premiered in November 2022 and January 2025 respectively.
+In April 2025, the series was canceled after four seasons, and the fourth season finale received an updated ending.

+A spinoff series, Side Quest, premiered in March 2025.

 Premise

 The series follows a fictional video game studio that produces Mythic Quest, a popular MMORPG, run by the game's creator and creative director Ian Grimm (Rob McElhenney).
-At the start of the series, the studio is about to release a major expansion pack to the game, titled Raven's Banquet.
-Grimm argues with lead engineer Poppy Li (Charlotte Nicdao), head of monetization Brad Bakshi (Danny Pudi), and head writer C.W.
-Longbottom (F. Murray Abraham).
+At the start of the series, the studio is about to release a major expansion pack to the game, Raven's Banquet.
+Ian argues with lead engineer Poppy Li (Charlotte Nicdao); executive producer David Brittlesbee (David Hornsby) and head of monetization Brad Bakshi (Danny Pudi) about aspects of developing the game.